 - Do you really need it?
 We are quick to want immediate relief from discomfort or undesirable side-effects, and we’re bombarded with the idea of “perpetual youth” at every turn.
 However, the healthiest route is usually the most natural one – and that means letting your body make its way through the natural menopause process.
 While most women do experience some side effects of menopause, HRT (which has its own set of disadvantages) is only recommended for women who have more moderate to severe menopause symptoms.

 - Do I understand the risks?
-Risks of HRT include breast cancer, uterine cancer (for women who have a uterus and only use estrogen-based HRT), osteoporosis (a risk for women who are post-menopausal but continue using HRT for its youthful/sexually-associated benefits), and stroke.
+Risks of HRT include breast cancer, uterine cancer (for women who have a uterus and only use estrogen-based HRT), heart disease, and stroke.
 These are much more serious than temporary hot flashes and occasional moodiness – so they are worth considering.

 - What does my medical history say?
 There are certain women who should shy away from HRT altogether.
 Those include women with a history of breast cancer, heart disease or liver disease.
 It also includes women who have experienced blood clots, who are postmenopausal and those who don’t have menopause side effects.